Skip to content

 notLikeLeft

-The notLikeLeft method is another fundamental method in MyBatis-Plus for constructing fuzzy query conditions, used to set a non-right-fuzzy-match condition for a single field.
+The notLikeLeft method is another fundamental method in MyBatis-Plus for building fuzzy query conditions.
+It sets a non-right-fuzzy match condition for a single field.

 Scope of Use